ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-h thee, lady, not as though
-1 wrote a new commandment unto thee,
 but that which we jiikI from the begin?
 ning, that we love one. another.&quot; She
 returned it with the following?2d chap?